Internet security statement

 Be cautious of email and websites purporting to represent a legitimate company and that ask you to provide confidential or financial information.
 This is called Phishing.
 The content of a phishing e-mail or text message is intended to trigger a quick reaction from you.
 It can use upsetting or exciting information; demand an urgent response or employ a false pretense or statement.
 Phishing messages are normally not personalized.

-For information on various types of email fraud / Phishing, please visit the E-mail Fraud / Phishing File opens in a new window page on the RCMP website.
+For information on various types of email fraud / Phishing, please visit the E-mail Fraud / Phishing Opens a new website in a new window page on the RCMP website.

 Other security measures

 Great-West Lifeco engages in a number of other security activities to help ensure the safety and privacy of your personal information.
 This includes adopting measures to help secure our computers against hacker attacks and virus activities by a number of different means.
 We monitor our website, servers, email, and data 24 hours a day to help us immediately identify and rectify any problems.
 Note that all emails and attachments sent to the organization may be scanned for viruses by a third party service provider.
 Scanning may take place outside of Canada.

 Security tips you can use